Assistant Professor Visa Sponsorship Jobs in Alabama

 Which universities and employers sponsor visas for assistant professors in Alabama?

 The University of Alabama (Tuscaloosa), Auburn University, and the University of Alabama at Birmingham are the most active sponsors of assistant professor visa petitions in the state.
 Alabama A&M University and the University of Alabama in Huntsville also hire international faculty.
-These institutions regularly file H-1B petitions for tenure-track and visiting assistant professor positions across academic departments.
+These institutions regularly file H-1B visa petitions for tenure-track and visiting assistant professor positions across academic departments.

 Which visa types are most common for assistant professor roles in Alabama?

 The H-1B visa is the most common visa category for assistant professors in Alabama, as faculty roles at accredited universities typically qualify as specialty occupations.
 Many institutions are also cap-exempt, meaning they can file H-1B petitions year-round without entering the annual lottery.
-J-1 exchange visitor visas are also used for visiting scholars and postdoctoral researchers on shorter-term appointments.
+J-1 visa exchange visitor visas are also used for visiting scholars and postdoctoral researchers on shorter-term appointments.

 Which cities in Alabama have the most assistant professor visa sponsorship jobs?